-The placement and use of sea containers may be approved subject, but not limited to, the following conditions: If granted, the Shire's Development Approval may include the following conditions, as a minimum:
+If granted, the Shire's Development Approval may include the following conditions, as a minimum:

-- a) All development being generally in accordance with the approved development plans which form part of this Development Approval. - b) The exterior of the sea container s) shall be painted in a color scheme that is consistent with the majority of the surrounding development on the lot, or that is consistent with the surrounding landscape if the lot is not developed, within 30 days of the date of Development Approval and maintained thereafter; and/or - b) The applicant is required to plant a suitable vegetation screen of a minimum 2 metres in width, using suitable native endemic species, within 3 months of being granted approval.

-- c) Any activity relating to the hereby approved development is not to prejudicially affect the amenity of the locality due to the emission of light, noise, vibration, electrical interference, smell, fumes, smoke, steam, soot, ash, dust, grit, oil, liquid wastes or waste products. - c) Screen planting of native vegetation that comprises a range of storeys, provides an effective visual screen and is a minimum of 2m deep, must be planted within 3 months of the date of Development Approval, and maintained thereafter; and - d) The approved development sea container(s) shall not be used for human habitation purposes.
+- a) All development being generally in accordance with the approved development plans which form part of this Development Approval. - b) The exterior of the sea container s) shall be painted in a colour scheme that is consistent with the majority of the surrounding development on the lot, or that is consistent with the surrounding landscape if the lot is not developed, within 30 days of the date of Development Approval and maintained thereafter; and/or - c) Screen planting of native vegetation that comprises a range of storeys, provides an effective visual screen and is a minimum of 2m deep, must be planted within 3 months of the date of Development Approval, and maintained thereafter; and - b) The approved sea container(s) shall not be used for human habitation purposes.